 A while ago, I posed a question over at the Construction Credit Professionals Linked in group: “Why Doesn’t Everybody Secure the Debts Owed to Them?”
 With the variety of ways to secure outstanding debt, and new technology…Read More

-I find myself writing about policy a lot on Construction Finance Journal.
+I find myself writing about policy a lot on Construction Payment Blog.
 Today’s discussion is about collections policy.
 Collections policy is the last moving part when it comes to credit policy.

 Overview of Collections Policy